MULTISCALE MODELING IN BIOLOGY

 Complex structures involving billions of cells emerge from such interactions, such as networks of blood vessels in healthy or diseased tissues.
 Such structures impact the system at a “higher” scale – for example, by supplying blood to the growing tumor more efficiently, promoting cellular growth or immune infiltration.
 Importantly, these emergent structures, which themselves are products of intercellular and intracellular interactions, influence the “lower” scales by causing cells to alter the states of their intracellular molecular networks.
-These different states in turn affect cellular behaviors such as cell division, programmed cell death, motility, and others.
+These different states in turn affect cellular behaviors, such as cell division, programmed cell death, or motility.

 LINKING THE SCALES FOR PREDICTION AND CONTROL

-Although the molecular and multicellular scales are interlinked, it is important to recognize that we may very well wish to be able to predict and control complex systems at different scales of interest.
+Although the molecular and multicellular scales are interlinked, it is important to recognize that we may very well wish to be able to predict and control the system at different scales of interest.
 For example, on the multicellular or tissue scale, we may wish to predict a general property of a vascular network in a tumor, such as the spatial distribution of perivascular tumor cells, potentiating metastasis or the expected distribution of blood flow to the tumor (as an example, see the work of our close collaborator and ISB affiliate professor Dr. Nicholas Flann at Utah State).
-At the same time, the control of the system happens at the lower, molecular, scale, say, by chemically inhibiting one or more specific molecular interactions, leading to a reduction of vascular growth or cellular motility.
+At the same time, the control of the system occurs at the lower molecular scale.
+This may be achieved by chemically inhibiting one or more specific molecular interactions, leading to a reduction of vascular growth or cellular motility.